 How do I secure the EdgeRouter admin interface?

 Limit access to the admin interface through the WAN or disable WAN access entirely and use a VPN for admin connections, enforce strong passwords, enable two-factor authentication if available, and keep the firmware current.
-Hotspot vpn edge
+How to connect edge vpn 2026

 Can I run both IPsec and OpenVPN at the same time on EdgeRouter?